abarnes26/MythicalCreatures/README.md

 ## Critter Order
--unicorn
+- unicorn
--vampire
+- vampire
--dragon
+- dragon
--hobbit
+- hobbit
--pirate
+- pirate
--wizard
+- wizard
--medusa
+- medusa
--werewolf
+- werewolf
--centaur
+- centaur
--direwolf
+- direwolf
--fairy
+- fairy
--ogre
+- ogre
--sphinx
+- sphinx

-##Extra Challenges
+## Extra Challenges
-The `if` Statement
+### The `if` Statement
 Can you complete implementations of each of the critters without using `if` statements?
 Think about how removing them affects your code.
 (Note: using a ternary instead is not sufficient here; under the hood it's the same thing.)

-Imagine Two Critters
+### Imagine Two Critters
 Can you add two new critters to the repository?
 How about a Hydra?
 Add unit tests exercising some of the following concepts: